When & where

 The staircase on our open-top bus is partly exposed to the elements.
 Extra care should be taken when using this vehicle as steps and surfaces may become slippery in damp or wet weather.

-Emergency exits & equipment
+Emergency exits & safety equipment

 Additional exits are located at the rear of all vehicles for use in an emergency.
 Such exits are standard to buses and coaches in the UK and may involve a drop.
 Please make yourself familiar with the emergency exits when first joining the vehicle and be aware that others may need assistance when using them.
 It might not always be possible for the driver to assist.